ladder/ladder/README.md

 => "http://some.other.uri/"
 ```

 The `#property` method takes care of setting both Mongoid fields and ActiveTriples properties.
 Properties with literal values (Mongoid fields) can be localized by default.
 Properties with a supplied `class_name:` will create a many-to-many relation.
-See the [configuration][configuration] section for more information on configuring default behaviour.
+See the [configuration](#configuration) section for more information on configuring default behaviour.

 ```ruby
 class Person